MarkNahabedian/insteon_experiments/README.md

 <h1>Generally Useful</h1>

-singleton.py is a smple implementation of the singleton design pattern copied from https://www.python.org/download/releases/2.2/descrintro/.
+<b>singleton.py</b> is a simple implementation of the singleton design pattern
+copied from https://www.python.org/download/releases/2.2/descrintro/.

-actions.py provides a cross-module initialization mechanism.
-The programmer identifies points in the lifecycle of the program that a module might want to perform some action at.
+<b>actions.py</b> provides a cross-module initialization mechanism.
+The
+programmer identifies points in the lifecycle of the program that a module might want to perform some action at.
 Examples might include at program startup or shutdown.
 A module can define functions with